wyuuuj/sum/README.md

 # Text Summarization
-Here listing papers in the past 3 years(2019-2021) about text summarization
+Following are papers in the past 3 years(2019-2021) about text summarization

 <br>